 As long as your lawyer gets permission from the court and the bail commissioner, you will be allowed to take classes out of state.
 The court and bail commissioner will have to approve the program you choose.
-Here is a link to find programs near you.

 What Happens If I Get a Connecticut DUI?

 First of all, you must to go to the Connecticut Superior Court in the Geographic Area (G.A.) where you were arrested in order to defend the DUI.
 Secondly, you will receive a suspension notice from the Department of Motor Vehicles (DMV) and you have to schedule a hearing with the DMV to challenge this suspension.

 What Happens if I Don’t Schedule a DMV Hearing?

 If you fail to schedule a DMV hearing, your driver’s license in the state of Connecticut will be suspended as stated in the suspension notice.

 What Happens When I Do Schedule the DMV Hearing?